Skip to content

 Inline Execution

-You can also execute Bell code directly from the terminal using the -c flag:
+Execute Bell code directly from the terminal using the -c flag (use \n for newlines):

 bash